The point of it…

 If you choose a file, the Controller will then read it and inform you as to how many words there are in it.
 (There is no limit to the number of words but only the first 50 will be shown in the Controller.)

-The current Tool then checks every entry in the selected column in your current list to see whether it matches either the template or one of the words in your plain text file.
-Those which do match are marked or deleted as appropriate for the Action requested (as in the example below where five matching entries were found, the action selected was delete entries which match and the match list included THE, IS and IT).
+If you have done the match settings the procedure checks every entry in the selected column in your current list to see whether it matches either the template or one of the words in your plain text file.
+Those which do match are marked or deleted as appropriate for the Action requested in the menu (as in the example below where 3 matching entries were found, the action selected was delete all matched.

 You can obtain statistics of the matches, using the Summary Statistics menu option.